dapr/docs/daprdocs/content/en/getting-started/quickstarts/workflow-quickstart.md

 1. The `UpdateInventoryActivity` workflow activity updates the inventory with the current available cars after the order has been processed.
 1. The `NotifyActivity` workflow activity sends a notification saying that order `6d2abcc9` has completed.
 1. The workflow terminates as completed.

-The workflow and its activities are defined in the following sample files:

 #### `order-processor/Program.cs`